IgrikXD/Easy-SDR/Useful info/How to make a PCB (Toner transfer method).md

 ## Required components
 To manufacture a PCB you will need:

-- Single-layer copper clad board which corresponding size of the designed PCB
+- A single-layer copper clad board which the corresponding size of the designed PCB
 - Tool for trimming the PCB workpiece
-- Fine grained sandpaper
+- Fine-grained sandpaper
 - Glossy photo paper or thermal transfer paper (its size should be greater than or equal to the manufactured PCB)
 - Clothes iron
-- Acetone or solvent (also, any liquid dishwashing detergent can be used for degreasing)
+- Acetone or solvent (also, any liquid dishwashing detergent can be used for decreasing)
 - Alcohol
 - Plastic or glass container for etching PCB
 - Hydrogen peroxide, 3% solution, 100 ml.